 “He’s lying,” said Zesrial to Edward.
 “He doesn’t even work for B.M.I. according to the archives, he and his pals here are wanted by the law of this world for breaking into and stealing from the B.M.I. armory,” she explained.
 “That must be where they got all this gear.”

 “No you aren’t Jonathan,” said Edward.
 “No need to lie to me.
 You can not and besides, it is not my job to enforce the laws of your realm.
 Only to save it.
 Now let’s find your daughter.”

 A voice like a young girl screamed not far from them and was followed by a bellowing roar.

 Edward’s ear twitched and he turned his head in the direction of the scream.

 “Jain!”
 Jonathan shouted as he ran towards where the scream came from.

 “Jain, my daughter!
 I’m coming!”
 Jonathan shouted as he fearlessly braved the storm for his daughter.
-The wyvern swiped Jonathan back with its long tail.
+The wyyvern swiped Jonathan back with its long tail.

 “Father!”
 Jain shouted as she watched.

 “Hold on Jain!”
 Edward yelled.
 The wyvern breathed in deep and then roared at Edward.
-Instead of a cone of elements like dragons breath, wyverns breath a storm of their element.
-The ground charred and burned with Wyvern Hellfire and the sky cracked and burst with Wyvern Heavenlightning as the wyvern’s roar hit him.
+Instead of a cone of elements like dragons breath, wyyverns breath a storm of their element.
+The ground charred and burned with Wyyvern Hellfire and the sky cracked and burst with Wyyvern Heavenlightning as the wyvern’s roar hit him.